Nigerian President Muhammadu Buhari Shoots Down Conspiracy Theory That He Is A Clone

-Nigeria’s President Muhammadu Buhari has denied claims that he had died and been replaced by a Sudanese impostor.
+Nigeria’s President Muhammadu Buhari has denied claims that he had died and was replaced by a Sudanese impostor.

 He made an announcement on Sunday to shoot down the conspiracy that has been circulating on social media for many months.
-He is running for reelection in February 2019.
+He is running for re-election in February 2019.

 Per a news article by Business Insider, Buhari spent five months in Britain in 2017 to receive medical treatment for an undisclosed illness.
 Because he kept his illness a secret, rumors began spreading on Nigerian social media that during his time in Britain, he was replaced by a lookalike from Sudan called Jubril.